Pentecostal Sermons and Bible Studies by Pastor Jim Feeney, Ph.D.

 • We are called to become fully mature Christians.
 One of God’s provisions to bring that about is God-called, anointed Bible teachers.
 If you don’t know any such, ask your pastor for his advice.
 We must remember that it will take all five of the Ephesians 4:11 ministries to “perfect the saints.”
 And one of those greatly-needed helpers in our maturing process is the Bible teacher.

 We won’t find one simple, cookie-cutter definition of the teacher in the Bible.
-Rather, it might be helpful in closing to create a typical, composite view of this ministry, realizing that no mere mortal will be perfect in all these areas.
+Rather, it might be helpful in closing to create a typical, composite view of what/who is a "teacher" in the Bible's definition, realizing that no mere mortal will be perfect in all these areas.
 But they will give us a good general portrait of the Ephesians 4:11 Bible teacher.

 1. He has an insatiable love of God’s word.